Medical conditions that may complicate having your tooth pulled.

 A dentist needs to be aware of any heart anomalies their patient may have.
 This includes murmurs, heart valve damage, prosthetic (artificial) valves, surgically corrected heart disease, congenital heart conditions, or damage caused by rheumatic fever.

-After evaluation, it may be determined that the patient should be considered at-risk for postoperative complications associated with a heart-related bacterial infection.
-If so, they will need to take prophylactic antibiotics prior to their oral surgery.
+After evaluation, it may be determined that the patient is at risk for postoperative complications related to a heart-associated bacterial infection.
+If so, they will need to take prophylactic antibiotics before their oral surgery.
 Antibiotic premedication.

 ▲ Section references – Koerner, Fragiskos